ehw-fit/py-paretoarchive/README.md

 # Archive of non-dominated points

-Creating an archive of all non-dominated points using Fast Incremental BSP Tree
+Creating an archive of all non-dominated points using Fast Incremental BSP Tree.
+This package provides a Python wrapper for code provided as [a fast incremental BSP archive](https://www.ini.rub.de/PEOPLE/glasmtbl/code/ParetoArchive/index.html).

 ### COMPILATION